Rust-GCC/gccrs/gcc/ada/doc/gnat_rm/the_gnat_library.rst

 .. index:: UTF-8 representation

-.. index:: Wide characte representations
+.. index:: Wide character representations

 Provides a routine which given a string, reads the start of the string to see whether it is one of the standard byte order marks (BOM's) which signal